Fees and charges and refund policy

 Higher School Certificate and Tertiary Preparation Certificate TAFE NSW fee refund

-From 2008, TAFE NSW students who enrol in and complete 91146NSW Certificate III in HSC Studies or 91178NSW Certificate IV in Tertiary Preparation (TPC) at TAFE NSW will be eligible for a refund of the TAFE NSW fee.
+In 2014, TAFE NSW students who enrol in and complete 91146NSW Certificate III in HSC Studies or 91178NSW Certificate IV in Tertiary Preparation (TPC) at TAFE NSW will be eligible for a refund of the TAFE NSW fee.

 If a student completes one or more of the following preparatory courses for the HSC or TPC first, the TAFE fee for these courses will also be refunded: